Solvency II Association | Online Training and Certification

 1. I want to know more about the Solvency II Association.

-The Solvency II Association is the largest association of Solvency II professionals in the world.
-The association is wholly owned by Compliance LLC, a company incorporated in Wilmington NC and offices in Washington DC, a provider of risk and compliance training in 36 countries.
+The Solvency II Association is the largest association of Solvency II Professionals in the world.
+It is wholly owned by Compliance LLC, a company incorporated in Wilmington, NC, and offices in Washington, DC, a provider of risk and compliance training and certification in 57 countries.

-Several business units of Compliance LLC are very successful associations that offer standard, premium, and lifetime membership, weekly or monthly updates, training, certification, Authorized Certified Trainer (ACT) programs, advocacy, and other services to their members.
+Several business units of Compliance LLC are very successful associations that offer standard and lifetime membership, weekly or monthly updates, training, certification, Authorized Certified Trainer (ACT) programs, interest representation, and other services to their members.
+The business units of Compliance LLC include:

 2. Does the association offer training?